-In the baseline year 2021, no certificates (e.g. Guarantees of Origin) or Power Purchase Agreements (PPAs) have been utilised.
+For 2023 certificates (e.g. Guarantees of Origin) or Power Purchase Agreements (PPAs) have been utilized for Godt Smil A/S.

-Figure 2.9: List of certificates used in the baseline inventory
+Figure 2.10: List of certificates used in the baseline inventory

-Locati on of use Certificate provider Certificate requirements Energy source Certificate coverage Denmark None None None %
+Locati on of use Certificate provider Certificate requirements Energy source Certificate coverage Denmark Natur-energi None Wind and solar 100%

-Purchased certificates stating the acquired amount of electricity from renewable sources (according to current market trade methodology) can be used in market-based calculations and are named Renewable Energy Certificates (REC) in North America and Guarantees of Origin (GO) in Europe.
+Info box: Purchased certificates stating the acquired amount of electricity from renewable sources (according to current market trade methodology) can be used in market-based calculations and are named Renewable Energy Certificates (REC) in North America and Guarantees of Origin (GO) in Europe.